irisnet/irismod/modules/service/spec/02_messages.md

   - contains the input and output object which are both valid JSON Schema
 - the service definition with the `Name` already exists

-## Service Binding
+## MsgBindService

 Any user who wants to provide a service can create a service binding via `MsgBindService`.
-Later, the service binding can be updated via `MsgUpdateServiceBinding`, diabled via `MsgDisableServiceBinding`, and enabled via `MsgEnableServiceBinding`.

-The owner can refund deposit from an unavailable service binding after a period of time since disabled.
-The operation is via `MsgRefundServiceDeposit`

-An owner can set an address to withdraw fees earned by its providers.
-The corresponding message is `MsgSetWithdrawAddress`

 ```go
 type MsgBindService struct {